thehambeard/WIT/README.md

 * All four edges of the window can be clicked and dragged to move the window where you would like it.
 * The bottom corner jewel can be clicked and dragged to scale the window to your liking as well.
 * These settings will be remembered going forward.
 * The upper left jewel can be clicked to minimize the UI window.
 Click the box it minimizes to to restore the window.
-The minimized box can be moved with click dragging as well. z button is the hotkey for this.
+The minimized box can be moved with click dragging as well.
+You can set the hotkey in the settings menu (bottom left jewel button).
 * The upper right jewel will expand / contract all the items in the current view port
-* The lower left jewel will be for settings, this area has not been implemented yet.
+* The lower left jewel will be for settings, this area can be used to set the hotkey to minimize/maximize the window (default: ctrl-z)
 * The lower right jewel will scale the window by click dragging.
 * There are 6 viewports, Spells, Scrolls, Potions, Wands, Special, Favorite
   * Spells shows you the current characters available spells.
 As you use the spells they will be removed from the list.
 If there are no available spells then the view port will say so.
 The first number within the circle is the DC for the spell, the second is how many more times you can cast the spell for the day.